lobneroO/PersonalRunningOrderTool/README.md

 The export can be done in any file format you want to, as it is just a text file of band names separated by commas.
 However, the default will be ".prot" such that you can easily see that it belongs to PRO.

+# Dependencies
+The release executables have all dependencies "included", but if you want to build a release yourself or start the script, you will need to install [Tkintertable](https://github.com/dmnfarrell/tkintertable).

 # Releases
 The releases are created on Arch Linux, since that is what I use.
 I assume the Linux executable will work on any distribution, but I cannot test this at the moment.